 Groups mixing during breaks and lunchtime compromising social distancing.
 Staggered break times and ensure appropriate supervision is in place.
 Use different playground locations where possible Staggered lunchtimes & in set groups with handwashing - tables kept apart.
 Or lunches delivered to classrooms.
 Ensuring everyone keeps further apart than normal.
 Cleaning of tables between uses by different groups.
 Each class to eat in classrooms following set procedures and time tables.
-Meal time staff to wear face coverings, aprons and gloves.
-Groups mixing during extra-curricular provision Carefully consider how such provision can work alongside wider protective measures, including keeping children within their year groups or bubbles where possible.
+Mealtime staff to wear face coverings, aprons and gloves.
+Pupils to be reminded on first day back - 8/3/2021 Groups mixing during extra-curricular provision Carefully consider how such provision can work alongside wider protective measures, including keeping children within their year groups or bubbles where possible.
 If it is not possible to maintain bubbles being used during the school day then use small, consistent groups.
 Holiday club guidance suggests delivering sessions outside where possible As with physical activity during the school day, contact sports should not take place and recommendations set out in Protective measures for out-of-school settings during the coronavirus (COVID-19) outbreak should also be taken into consideration.
-PE lead assessing guidance on appropriate sports actions.
+PE Lead assessing guidance on appropriate sports actions.
 From 9.11.20 non-childcare based clubs except those that form a part of our after-school child care will cease.
-Postpone extra curricula clubs for the first two weeks then reassess-all clubs offered are in bubbles already.
-18.1.21 Bubble Tuition groups can continue but will be postponed until the second week.
-11.1.21 Wraparound provision: Groups mixing during extra-curricular provision Schools should work to resume any breakfast and after-school provision, where possible, from the start of the autumn term.
+Postpone extra curricula clubs for the first two weeks then reassess-223.21 Wraparound provision: Groups mixing during extra-curricular provision Schools should work to resume any breakfast and after-school provision, where possible, from the start of the autumn term.
 Carefully consider with external providers how such provision can work alongside wider protective measures, including keeping children within their year groups or bubbles where possible.
 If it is not possible to maintain bubbles being used during the school day then use small, consistent groups.
-Schools can consult the guidance produced for providers who run community activities, holiday clubs, afterschool clubs, tuition and other out-of-school provision for children, as much of this will be useful in planning extra-curricular provision.
+Schools can consult the guidance produced for providers who run community activities, holiday clubs, after-school clubs, tuition and other out-of-school provision for children, as much of this will be useful in planning extra-curricular provision.
 Where parents use childcare providers or out of school extra-curricular activities for their children, schools should encourage parents and carers to seek assurance that the providers are carefully considering their own protective measures, and children should only attend settings that can demonstrate this.
 DfE have issued guidance for parents and carers, which schools may want to circulate.
 Breakfast club/wrap around care will keep children separate where possible.
-All bubbles continue to have their own set tables, resources, equipment etc. Staff to wear face coverings/appropriate PPE Spread of virus due to increased numbers of people within the building.
+All bubbles continue to have their own set tables, resources, equipment etc. Staff to wear face coverings/appropriate PPE Updated 3.3.21 Procedures re-visited with pupils on full re-opening 8/3/2021 Spread of virus due to increased numbers of people within the building.
 Inform parents that if their child needs to be accompanied to school only one parent should attend See parent letter.
-Reminders sent 5.11.20 4.1.21 No parents enter site.
+Reminders sent 5.11.20 4.1.21 24.2.2021 No parents enter site.